djbutler/cylon-7bot/README.md

 npm install
 ```

-You may have to change the serial port name, which is currently hard-coded in `app.js`.
+NOTE: You may have to change the serial port name, which is currently hard-coded in `app.js`.
 To find out the name of your serial port, one useful tool is [Gort](http://gort.io/).
 Once you've installed Gort, you can run `gort scan serial` to get a list of your serial connections.
 Try a few until you find the right one!

 ## Usage